boli32/QuestTracker/README.md

 ## Getting Started

 1. **Installation:**
-   Download and add `QuestTracker.js` to your Roll20 game.

-2. **Setup:**
-   - Initialize the Quest Tracker to get started.
-   - Import quests, rumors, and events using handouts or create them manually.
+   Install CalanderData first, once you see this in the log: "CalenderData initialized in state.CalenderData.CALENDARS & state.CalenderData.WEATHER" you know QuestTracker is ready to be installed it and load into the game it will initialise.

 3. **Usage:**
-   - Access all features through an intuitive graphical user interface.
+   - Access all features through an intuitive graphical user interface. simply type **!qt** into chat.
    - Navigate through menus to manage quests, rumors, and events seamlessly.

 ## Rumours Module